HGeorgeWilliams/We-Yone-Python-Club/Tutorials/README.md

 Introduction to Functions:

+Foolproofing Functions and Exporting Data to Excel: https://youtu.be/o9Kig68tRF0

 NEXT SESSION

-August 8: Functions Part 2
+August 15: Importing Packages, Modules and Functions

 Sessions start at 16:00 GMT and you can join via https://meet.google.com/jdg-psqc-jeo